School Development Plan

 - (Quality of Teaching, Learning and Assessment).
 For all teaching to be at least ‘Good’ with an increase in ‘Outstanding’ teaching throughout the year.

 - (Outcomes for pupils at the school).
-To raise the proportion of children meeting and exceeding age related expectations across the school.
+To raise the proportion of children meeting and exceeding age related expectations across the school through continuing to develop the role of middle leaders in raising whole school standards.

 - (Quality of Leadership and Management).To enable children to feel safe to take risks and challenge themselves in order to reach their true potential.